-One note: evenly steamed carrots will depend on all the carrots or carrot pieces being the same size, so trim and chop accordingly.
+Small carrots can be left whole, but most often you'll want to chop them before steaming.
+Evenly steamed carrots will depend on all the carrots or carrot pieces being the same size, so trim and chop accordingly.
+Keep in mind that larger pieces of carrot will need more time to cook.

 How to Steam Carrots In a Frying Pan

-Bring a scant 1/2 inch salted water to boil in a large frying pan or saute pan.
-Add the carrots (small carrots can be left whole, but in general you'll want to chop them before you steam them), cover, and cook until the carrots are tender to the bite and water has evaporated, about 5 minutes.
-Want your carrots a bit more tender?
-Simply cook them longer!
+Bring a scant 1/2 inch of salted water to boil in a large frying pan or saute pan.
+Add the peeled and trimmed and/or chopped carrots, cover, and cook until the carrots are tender to the bite and the water has evaporated, about 5 minutes.
+If you want your carrots a bit more tender, simply cook them a little longer.

 How to Steam Carrots In a Steamer Basket

 The classic method of steaming uses a steamer basket or insert.
 Bring about an inch of water to a boil in the bottom of a pot into which your steamer basket or insert fits.
-Put the trimmed and/or chopped carrots in the steamer basket, set over the boiling water, cover, and steam until tender to the bite, again about 5 for crisp-tender and up to to 10 minutes for full carrots.
-Larger pieces of carrot will need more time, so cut carrots accordingly.
+Put the peeled and trimmed and/or chopped carrots in the steamer basket, set over the boiling water, and cover.
+Steam until tender to the bite, about 5 minutes for crisp-tender and up to 10 minutes for full-size carrots.

 How to Steam Carrots In a Microwave

 Steaming carrots in a microwave is certainly quick and convenient.
-It must be noted, however, that it is more difficult to get any vegetable steamed to a precise and even level of doneness in a microwave than it is using either of the two methods outlined above.
-Consider yourself warned.
+It must be noted, however, that it is more difficult to get any vegetable steamed to a precise and even level of doneness in a microwave than it is in a pan or steamer basket.

-Put trimmed, peeled, and cut carrots with water still clinging to them in a large bowl, a small pool of water should form in the bottom of the bowl quite quickly.
+Rinse the carrots and trim, peel, and cut to the desired size.
+Place in a large microwave-safe bowl with the water still clinging to them; a small pool of water should form in the bottom of the bowl quite quickly.
 If you don't see water in the bottom of the bowl, add a tablespoon of water.
-Cover the bowl with a microwave-safe lid or plate (avoid plastic wrap in microwaves), and cook on high power for 1 minute.
+Cover the bowl with a microwave-safe lid or plate (avoid plastic wrap in microwaves) and cook on high power for 1 minute.
 Test for tenderness and repeat at 30-second intervals until the carrots are steamed to your liking.
 Carrots steamed in a microwave may require a bit of draining or drying depending on how much liquid you used and how powerful your microwave is.

 How to Serve Steamed Carrots